Calebio/Calebio.github.io/_posts/2022-06-17-Load-Balancer.md

 ### Types of Load Balancers

 - **Application Load Balancer - Inteligent:** are intelligent and best suited for load balancing of HTTP & HTTPS traffic.
-Application Load balancer operate at layer 7 and is "application aware".
+Application Load balancer operates at layer 7 and is "application-aware".
 Makes use of the following to function properly: <br/>
     - Listeners: To check for connection requests from clients, using the protocol and port you configure.
-    - Roles: To determine how the load balancer routes the request to it's registered target.
+    - Roles: To determine how the load balancer routes the request to its registered target.
-    - Target Group: Each target group routes requests to it's registered targets.
+    - Target Group: Each target group routes requests to its registered targets.

  ![Application LB](/assets/images/banners/Application-Load-Balancer.jpg "Application-LB")